GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 ![alt_text](Image_6.PNG)

-1. Go to the **Advanced** tab and modify the Renegotiation Time.
+Step 6.
+Go to the **Advanced** tab and modify the Renegotiation Time.

 **IKE for Phase 1**: 610 minutes
 **IKE for Phase 2**: 10,800 seconds

 ![alt_text](Image_7.PNG)

-1. Configure the Access Control Rule Base and Install policy.
+Step 7.
+Configure the Access Control Rule Base and Install policy.

 For more information, see the R80.10 Site To Site VPN Administration Guide.

 # Route Based IPsec VPN Tunnel